McDonald takes the initiative by targeting smaller parties - The Media Times

 Fianna Fáil TDs have been publicly informed of the party’s prospects of losing seats and the future of party leader Micheál Martin, although some have privately admitted that he may have to stand aside.

 The party is deeply divided over whether it should pursue a coalition with Fine Gael or with Sinn Féin.
-It is likely to have 38 seats – well below expectations for a seat reserve in the mid-1950s – and the party TDs believe that they should oppose and allow Sinn Féin to form a minority government.
+It has 38 seats – well below expectations for mid-1950s layoffs – and the party TDs believe it should join the opposition and allow Sinn Féin to form a minority government.

 Longway-Westmeath’s Galway East TD Anne Rabbitte and Robert Troy called for a party convention to discuss the implications of the election.
 “Fianna Fáil is a party with options.
 We have to discuss all options, ”said Ms. Rabbitte.